Crusade in Europe (1985)

 I used to play the Apple II version of Crusade in Europe (the game conversion to that platform was made by Jim Synoski) when I was in college.
 I bought my first copy a few months before I went to Spain in 1988, and I played it on my Apple IIe well into the mid-1990s until my computer’s monitor stopped working.

-Even then, I knew the graphics were not so great, but I enjoyed playing the role of a supreme commander – mostly for the Allies; I always feel a bit queasy when I play a World War II as a German because I detest the Third Reich and what it stood for – making life-or-death decisions that will shape the destinies of entire nations.
+Even then, I knew the graphics were not so great, but I enjoyed playing the role of a supreme commander – mostly for the Allies; I always feel a bit queasy when I play a World War II-themed game as a German because I detest the Third Reich and what it stood for – making life-or-death decisions that will shape the destinies of entire nations.
 And since the Northwest Europe campaign is my favorite subject to read about when I buy a book about World War II, I liked pitting my strategies against the ones used by the real Ike, Monty, Bradley, and Patton.
 (Sometimes I made better progress than the real generals, but often I either did as well or – sometimes – not as well as they did.
 Especially in Normandy, where the terrain, weather, and reinforcement schedules for both sides affected my decision cycles.)

 The original MicroProse closed its doors in the early 2000s after a series of mergers and buyouts, and although it released many games that I loved back in the day (including Red Storm Rising, Silent Service II, and M-1 Tank Platoon), it never did a revamped version of its Command Series games for the PCs of the 1990s and 2000s.
 And until recently, Crusade in Europe languished in the netherworld of “abandonware,” where it was available as a play-free-on-a-browser game but not available on a legitimate game distribution site like Steam.